-- A. Is an annual budget developed by the agriculture teacher and local administrators for the agriculture education program? - B. Are the budgeted funds allocated to and used for benefit of the program? - C. Are funds generated through the program available for use by the teacher for benefit of the program? - D. Are budget status reports available to the teacher upon request?
+- A. Is an annual budget developed by the Agricultural Education Teacher and local administrators for the Agricultural education program? - B. Are the budgeted funds allocated to and used for benefit of the program? - C. Are funds generated through the program available for use by the teacher for benefit of the program? - D. Are budget status reports available to the teacher upon request?